vanya857/github/README.md

  3. Open a terminal in the project folder.
  4. Run the program.

-## 📚 Concepts Used:
+## 📚 Concepts Used

- •Variables
+- Variables
- •if / elif / else statements
+- if / elif / else statements
- •Functions
+- Functions
- •Loops
+- Loops
- •User input
+- User input
- •Random number generation
+- Random number generation

 ## 👩‍💻 Author:
  Vanya Singh